sequence-toolbox/SeQUeNCe/README.md

 This will install the sequence library as well as the numpy, json5, and pandas dependencies.
 If there is no MPI implementation installed on the current machine, the mpi4py library will not be installed.
 In this case, all sequential simulations may be run, but parallel simulations will not work.
-The mpi4py library may be installed later as described in the parallel documentation.
+The mpi4py library may be installed later, as described in the parallel documentation.

 ## Usage Examples
 Many examples of SeQUeNCe in action can be found in the example folder.
 These include both quantum key distribution and entanglement distribution examples.